SoftwareAG/c8y-releasenotes/content/release-10-18+/announcements-10-18+.md

 ##### Change in full text search feature of Inventory API

-Starting with 2024 release only following properties are included into full text search functionality:
+As of a future version, the full text search functionality will only include the following properties:
 * `_id`
 * `name`
 * `type`